 What are Phthalates?

 Like VOCs, phthalates are industrial chemicals in plastics, like PVC, that make them more flexible and durable.
-Phthalates can often be found in food packaging, cosmetics, beverage bottles, household cleaners, flooring, and artificial grass.
+Additionally, phthalates can often be found in food packaging, cosmetics, beverage bottles, household cleaners, flooring, and artificial grass.

 |Related Content >> Rubber Flooring Safety: 5 Questions|

 In recent years, researchers have found adverse long-term effects of phthalates on both children and adults.
 For instance, many people have had noted increased breathing problems and migraines.

 Phthalates, like VOCs, have found their way into consumer products and materials.
 Further, the Consumer Product Safety Commission (CPSC) has recently pushed and permanently banned products with more than 0.1% of phthalate content from children’s toys.